openoakland/openoakland.org/.github/contributing.md

 - We typically delete branches after the code has been merged to master, so feel free to make a new branch for each new issue you work on.

 ## Updating project info
-To update project info that you see on the [openoakland.org/projects](openoakland.org/projects) page

-1. Find the project you want to update in `src/_data/active_projects.yml`
+To update project info that you see on the [openoakland.org/projects](openoakland.org/projects) page, find the project you want to update in `src/_data/active_projects.yml` and edit the content in the YAML block for the project.

-Example:
+Example project info YAML block:
 ```yaml
 - name: Councilmatic
   image: councilmatic_300x118.png